ITUnderground/itunderground.dk/README.md

 ~~View [next-events](src/routes/post/next-events/%2Bpage.md) for an example of a data-fetching markdown file.
 It fetches data from out public calendar.~~ <- Not yet implemented.

-Once a markdown file has been added, don't forget to 1. **push your changes** to the main repo and 2. **build** the website to update it (See [Running and building](#running-and-building)).
+To add a markdown file, create a directory corresponding to its name and add a `+page.md` file.
+Remember to link to the file somewhere, such as in the [dir](src/lib/shell/dir.ts) or there won't be a way to navigate to it.

+Push your changes to GitHub to see the updated website.

 ## Commands

 All commands in the Linux shell are custom implementations written in TypeScript.
-They're located in `src/lib/shell/commands/`, with some built-in core commands located in `builtin/`.
+They're located in [`src/lib/shell/commands/`](src/lib/shell/commands/), with some built-in core commands located in [`builtin/`](src/lib/shell/commands/builtin/).
-To add a command create a new TypeScript file in the `commands/` directory with the name of the command you wan't to implement.
+To add a command create a new TypeScript file in the [`commands/`](src/lib/shell/commands/) directory with the name of the command you want to implement.
 Copy the following template:

 ```ts
 import type { AccessObject } from '../types';